Last updated on 20/08/21

 P.S. this article is supposed to be a bit of fun – please don’t take it too seriously!

 1. How many countries have you been to?

-People who don’t travel so much often hear that I’ve been travelling for over 3 years and ask me how many countries I’ve seen in that time, assuming that I must have seen the whole world!
+People who don’t travel so much often hear that I’ve been travelling for over 5 years and ask me how many countries I’ve seen in that time, assuming that I must have seen the whole world!

 2. When will you settle down?

-Sure, I’d like to have a nice home as a base, and I’d love to fall in love and get married but it’s definitely not the be all and end all for me, and if I do end up doing those things then you can bet I’m not going to be what you’d call ‘settled!’
+Sure, I’d like to have a nice home as a base, and I’d love to fall in love and get married one day but it’s definitely not the be all and end all for me, and if I do end up doing those things then you can bet I’m not going to be what you’d call ‘settled!’

-3. Which is your favourite country?
+3. What’s your favourite country?

 There are so many countries I have fallen in love with, for so many different reasons, and it would be impossible to single out just one.